Carencro, Louisiana: Modern

 Carencro notables such as former postmaster William J. Broussard and former lumberyard owner Oliver Richard are buried in this cemetery.
-Carencro's cemetery is above ground, unlike low-lying areas to the east in the Atchafalaya Basin and areas below Baton Rouge, which eschew the ground-level graves of Lafayette (as well as points west and north) for mausoleums.
+Carencro's cemetery is above ground, unlike low-lying areas to the east in the Atchafalaya Basin and areas south of Baton Rouge.
+These eschew the ground-level graves of Lafayette (as well as points west and north) for mausoleums because of the high water table.

-The City Hall and Fire Station, designed by local architect Lynn Guidry, is a modern counterpoint to the traditional Catholic church, and can be seen at the southern turn of Church Street east of U.S. 182.
+The City Hall and Fire Station complex, designed by local architect Lynn Guidry, is a modern counterpoint to the traditional Catholic church.
+It can be seen at the southern turn of Church Street east of U.S. 182.

 Geography

 Carencro is located at 30°18′51″N 92°2′37″W (30.314232, -92.043614) and has an elevation of 39 ft.
 According to the United States Census Bureau, the city has a total area of 6.1 sqmi, all land.